24f3002643/pybe-feature/README.md

-# PyBe - Interactive Iteration Learning Module
+# PyBe Feature - Iteration Learning Module

 A repository to log research, design, and development for a contribution to **PyBe**, a project by the **Vicharanashala Lab for Education Design, IIT Ropar** designed to teach Python by focusing on computer and programming fundamentals over syntax.

 Main PyBe repository: [https://github.com/vicharanashala/pybe](https://github.com/vicharanashala/pybe)

-This repository contains the **Interactive Iteration Learning Module** (developed within `pybe-iteration-feature/`), a frontend-only React application built via iterative vibe-coding that guides learners through loop and iteration concepts using a narrative case study ("Finding Row Number in Dark Movie Theatre") and interactive components.
+This repository contains the **Interactive Iteration Learning Module** (developed within `pybe-iteration-feature/`), a frontend-only React application built via iterative vibe-coding that guides learners through loop and iteration concepts using a narrative case study.

 ---

 ## 🌟 Key Features

-- **Split-Pane "Dark Theater" Architecture:** A responsive 40/60 layout separating contextual 16:9 widescreen visuals from an interactive 3-zone reading and testing engine.
+1. Fully built via iterative vibe-coding.
-- **Dynamic `<z-*>` Tag Parsing:** Converts custom domain-specific markdown tags (`<z-announcement>`, `<z-reply>`, `<z-mcq>`, etc.) into rich, interactive React components.
+2. Introduces the concept of iteration via case study.
-- **Conditional Progression Gating:** Narrative beats unlock sequentially, while interactive beats (MCQs and Reflections) require user engagement to unlock progression.
+3. `for` and `while` loops naturally through the story, contrasting known vs. unknown repetitions.
-- **Stateful MCQ Interactions:** Features error feedback strings (`Incorrect, please try again.`), gated explanations revealed optionally via a button click, and immediate button unlocking upon selecting correct answers.
+4. 4 MCQs to test the understanding.

 ## 🛠️ Tech Stack